fbosch/waybar-nixos-updates/README.md

 - When connectivity fails: "Update Check Failed - Not connected to the internet"
 - When an update fails: "Update Check Failed - Check tooltip for detailed error message"

 These notifications require `notify-send` to be installed on your system.

+#### Cache Files
+The script uses several cache files in your ~/.cache directory:
+- `nix-update-state`: Stores the current number of available updates
+- `nix-update-last-run`: Tracks when the last update check was performed
+- `nix-update-tooltip`: Contains the tooltip text with update details
+- `nix-update-boot-marker`: Used to detect system boot/resume events
+- `nix-update-update-flag`: Signals that your lock file has been updated
+- `nix-update-rebuild-flag`: Signals that your system has been rebuilt
+- `nix-update-updating-flag`: Signals that an update process is currently performing

 For more information see the [Waybar wiki](https://github.com/Alexays/Waybar/wiki).